econoalchemist/econoalchemist/README.md

 <img src="Assets/banner.jpg">

-The only company I am associated with is [Bitcoin Magazine](https://bitcoinmagazine.com/).
+The only company I am associated with is [The 256 Foundation](https://256foundation.org).
 Don't get scammed.
 If you have your doubts, I will always sign a unique message with my PGP key upon request.
 If you are communicating with me from any account not listed below, you are dealing with a scammer.

 <kbd>Website</kbd> https://www.econoalchemist.com/